Can You Use Parchment Paper in Dehydrator?

 How are dried fruits like?

-You can also use these in a dehydrator.
+Dried food like raisins can be effectively dehydrated using parchment paper in a dehydrator.
 They will retain much of their moisture and therefore can be used on fruits like raisins as well as other dried fruits.
 The best used will probably be raisins, though, because of the high acid content of the fruit.

 Can you use parchment paper in a dehydrator for baking bread?

 Yes, you can.
-These can be placed on trays in your oven or even your food dehydrator if you are using one.
+When a recipe calls for parchment paper, these can be placed on trays in your or even your food dehydrator if you are using one.
 The parchment will retain much of the moisture that is contained within the bread.
 However, there are two things to watch with these foods; first, you will not get the browning that occurs when using regular parchment paper, and second, they can take quite a long time to dry out if they have not been covered with additional water.

 What about dehydrated pasta?